Second periodic review of Westminster constituencies: Summary of changes

-As a result of the considerable delay between the First and Second Periodic Reviews, there were a large number of significant changes, with the total number of seats increasing from 630 to 635.
+As a result of the considerable delay between the first and second periodic reviews, there were a large number of significant changes, with the total number of seats increasing from 630 to 635.
 There were 108 new constituencies created and 103 abolished, excluding 13 constituencies with very minor or no changes which were renamed.
 The resulting net increase of 5 constituencies were all in England (511 to 516), with the number of constituencies in Wales (36), Scotland (71) and Northern Ireland (12) remaining the same.
 There were changes to a further 311 constituencies, of which 105 were of a very minor nature, mainly bringing constituency boundaries in line with local authority boundaries which had been altered.
 This left 216 constituencies which were unchanged.

 The Review took into account the creation of Greater London with effect from 1 April 1965, as provided by the London Government Act 1963.
 There was a net decrease of 11 seats within Greater London and this was offset by increases in seats in the surrounding counties of Essex, Hertfordshire, Buckinghamshire, Berkshire, Surrey and Kent.
+The constituencies in Greater London were used as the basis for electoral divisions for the Greater London Council.

 There had also been significant reorganisations of local authorities in the Black Country and Teesside resulting in major changes to boundaries in these areas.
 Outside the large cities, the bulk the constituencies in Lancashire and the West Riding of Yorkshire were unchanged.

-The Commissions had carried out interim reviews in 1956, 1960 and 1964 under the provisions of the House of Commons (Redistribution of Seats) Act 1949 to bring boundaries into line with those of local authorities.
+The commissions had carried out interim reviews in 1956, 1960 and 1964 under the provisions of the House of Commons (Redistribution of Seats) Act 1949 to bring boundaries into line with those of local authorities.
 This resulted in the passing of 31 Statutory Instruments, affecting 79 constituencies.